DanHalp/TUM-MSc-thesis-Monocular-Depth-Estimation-by-Domain-Transfer-Using-Rigid-Transformations/README.md

 This is the code base for Dan Halperin's thesis: "Monocular Depth Estimation by Domain Transfer Using Rigid Transformations" (10/2024).
+This thesis work was written under the TUM - Institute of Automotive Technology (https://github.com/TUMFTM).

-It is the cleaned reposetory and at the state of the last experiment - n-dim rotations between two latent spaces.
+ **Attached you may also find the written thesis file.**

 In this repo, you can find the PyTorch implementations of all the used functions:
 1. CBAM